MartynBonham-Yang/UdacityDeepLearningNanodegree_Navigation/report.md

 * Changing the score required for the code to declare `solved` from `200.0` to `13.0`;
 * Replaced the loop under `for t in range(max_t)` with the equivalent for this environment (also provided in the random agent model) - note that this is not exactly the same, because otherwise the agent would still select random actions, so we have retained `agent.step(....)` code;
 * Slightly modified the code so that weights only save if we have specified `train_mode = True`, because this code is taken from the Deep Q-learning lesson which doesn't have any such parameter.

+In particular, I did not modify any of the hyperparameters given by the Udacity sample code.

 When creating a trail brain (with `num_episodes = 200` just to see if the code runs; let's call her "Belinda") after making these tweaks, we obtained the following result: